Syngenta CEO leaves in wake of Monsanto deal rejection

-ZURICH Syngenta SYNN.VX Chief Executive Mike Mack is stepping down as head of the Swiss agrochemicals group just two months after the company spurned a $47 billion (30.5 billion pound) takeover approach from U.S. rival Monsanto (MON.N).
+ZURICH Syngenta SYNN.VX Chief Executive Mike Mack is stepping down as head of the Swiss agrochemicals group just two months after the company spurned a $47 billion takeover approach from U.S. rival Monsanto (MON.N).

 Mack, who is 55, will quit at the end of the month and Chief Financial Officer John Ramsay will take charge on an interim basis, the company said in a statement on Wednesday.

-But a source close to Syngenta said that as Ramsay is not a member of the board and is unlikely to become one, the board's attitude towards a takeover was unlikely to change.
+But a source close to Syngenta said that, as Ramsay is not a member of the board and is unlikely to become one, the board's attitude toward a takeover was unlikely to change.

-A Monsanto spokeswoman said the company did not comment on the leadership changes at other companies and was focused on unlocking the growth opportunities in its own business.

-Syngenta, the world's largest maker of pesticides has been under pressure to boost shareholder returns after rejecting the possible deal with rival Monsanto.
+Syngenta, the world's largest maker of pesticides has been under pressure to boost shareholder returns after rejecting the possible deal with rival Monsanto (MON.N).

 A group of rebel Syngenta shareholders said the change could benefit the company.